 Our professionals blend many years’ derivatives execution and risk management experience gained at top tier banking institutions with business focussed and proactive training methods.
 We explain complex technical issues in a way that make them easy to understand.
 Up-to-date case studies and workshops based on our current consulting projects are a key element of our practical and interactive approach to learning.

-Emma’s experience encompasses precious and base metals, energy and agricultural commodities.
-She specialises in commodity derivative pricing and structuring.
-Her clients range from central banks and regulators, large miners, traders and manufacturers, wealth managers, through to small import/export businesses, thereby giving her a unique insight into the issues facing the many market participants.
+Emma has over 30 years of banking and commodity experience, encompassing precious and base metals, energy and agricultural commodities.
+She specialises in commodity derivative pricing and structuring, and responsible sourcing in metal supply chains.
+Her clients range from central banks and regulators, large miners, traders and manufacturers, wealth managers, through to small import/export businesses, which give her a unique insight into the issues facing the many market participants.

 Emma holds a BSc Hons, a gold medal and Foundation Scholarship in Mathematics from Trinity College, Dublin.
 She chaired the Public Affairs committee of the London Bullion Market Association, and has spoken at conferences in Europe and Asia on commodity derivatives.
 Emma is also a vetted member of the UK Register of Expert Witnesses.